 Gino’s masterpiece completed the original Nike SB Dunk Low menu.
 His colorway sums up his personality, one who’s always been drawn to dark monochromatic hues.
 With great respect over the original Nike Dunk, Reese tweaked and updated the upper and bottom of the shoe with Obsidian/Light Graphite/Obsidian combo.
 He added perforations to improve the breathability of the skate shoe.

 The demand over the Nike SB Dunk Low was phenomenal as it was widely accepted not only among skaters, but sneaker enthusiasts and collectors globally as well.
-The original four colorways of the SB Dunk Low remain among the most favorite classic profiles in the Nike archive with a multitude of variations continue to come out until today.
+The original four colorways of the SB Dunk Low remain among the most favorite classic profiles in Nike’s archive with a multitude of variations continue to come out until today.

 Nike SB Dunk Low Style